viralfoundation/Technical-Whitepaper-LaTeX/README.md

 ## 7.Social media & User Experience

 Viral is a multi-media sharing decentralized social network that brings meta-experience with friends, family and other people to communicate, share posts and send messages across the globe with absolute privacy.
-Viral sets NFT as a standard for every post that shared in the network which intends to bring interactive social experience and utility use cases of blockchain environment.
+Viral sets Non-Fungible-Tokens (NFT) as a standard for every post that shared in the network which intends to bring interactive social experience and utility use cases of blockchain environment.

->Note : To bring NFT as a standard for a social media post doesn't necessarily means it should be sold for tokens, rather it is a unique piece of data in blockchain that gives the power of ownership which the user can keep himself or can be transferred to others if the user wants to via Open Bidding/Selling
+>Note : To bring NFT as a standard for a social media post doesn't essentially implies it ought to be sold for tokens, rather it conveys that each post in Viral is a unique piece of data in the blockchain that gives the power of ownership of the user which if needed can be opted to transfer in exchange for tokens inside the Viral Platform.

 ```JavaScript //Since Solidity Syntax Not Available